AVSystem/developer-zone/docs/academy/index.md

 By the end of the course, you will understand the advantages of the LwM2M standard and possess the skills to implement it effectively.
 With a strong emphasis on real-world applications, the course is designed to provide you with practical experience, empowering you to build IoT applications confidently using LwM2M.

 **Embark on this learning journey and explore the fascinating world of LwM2M.**

+!!! tip "LwM2M Academy available on Udemy"
+    The LwM2M Academy is now also available as an **official course on Udemy**.
+[Follow the course on Udemy](https://www.udemy.com/course/lwm2m-academy/).

 ## Invitation to Discord Community